-Due to the small size of our Company, we do not at this time have a formal written policy regarding the review of related party transactions, and rely on our full Board of Directors to review, approve or ratify such transactions and identify and prevent conflicts of interest.
-Our Board of Directors reviews any such transaction in light of the particular affiliation and interest of any involved director, officer or other employee or stockholder and, if applicable, any such person's affiliates or immediate family members.
-Management aims to present transactions to our Board of Directors for approval before they are entered into or, if that is not possible, for ratification after the transaction has occurred.
-If our Board of Directors finds that a conflict of interest exists, then it will determine the appropriate action or remedial action, if any.
-Our Board of Directors approves or ratifies a transaction if it determines that the transaction is consistent with our best interests and the best interest of our stockholders.
+All related party transactions are reviewed by our Audit Committee.
+Our Audit Committee reviews any such transaction in light of the particular affiliation and interest of any involved director, officer or other employee or stockholder and, if applicable, any such person's affiliates or immediate family members.
+Management aims to present transactions to our Audit Committee for approval before they are entered into or, if that is not possible, for ratification after the transaction has occurred.
+If our Audit Committee finds that a conflict of interest exists, then it will determine the appropriate action or remedial action, if any.
+Our Audit Committee approves or ratifies a transaction if it determines that the transaction is consistent with our best interests and the best interest of our stockholders.